canari-dev/Detecting-asymmetric-information-with-Deutsche-Boerse-PDS/README.md

 Cases of sudden move of a parameter (here 3 standard deviations) are rare and only a fraction of those events would have been preceded by abnormal trading patterns due to well informed agents trying to take advantage.
 As a consequence, there is not enough data to feed a complex Neural Network.
 If we were to use a complex NN, we would probably run into over-parameterization issues.

+The reason why the Xs thus generated are insuficient (see yellow graphs in the output folder) is likely due to weak inputs.
+In particular, the hypothesis made to get signed sensitivity (depending on the side of the interest generating the trade) is dubious and we would need bid-offer prices prior to the trade in order to get a better idea of which side was the interest.